Projective plane graphs and 3-rigidity: The irreducibles

-\begin{proof} Fix $k$ and $m\leq k$.
-Suppose that $|V(G)|=|V(G_1)|+1.$ Then there is a degree $3$ vertex on the boundary of the relevant hole of $G$.
-By Lemma \ref{l:degree3lemma}(i) $G$ is constructible from $G_1$ by a single planar vertex splitting move.
-Assume next that the lemma is true whenever $|V(G)|=|V(G_1)|+j$, for $j = 1,2,\dots , N-1$, and suppose that $|V(G)|=|V(G_1)|+N$.
-Let $e$ be an interior edge of the annular graph $A$.
-If the contraction $G/e$ is in $\fP_m$ then it follows from the induction step that $G$ is constructible from $G_1$ by planar vertex splitting moves.
-So, by Lemma \ref{l:obstacle2} we may assume (i), that $e$ lies on a critical $m$-cycle, with associated graph $G'$, or (ii), that $e$ lies on a nonfacial 3-cycle of $G$.
-In the former case we may take $G_1''$ to be the union of $G_1$ and $G_1'$.
-Then $G_1''$ is also in $\fP_k$.
-Since $|V(G_1'')|-|V(G_1)|<N$ and $|V(G)|-|V(G_1'')|<N$ it follows from the induction step that the lemma holds for $G$ and $G_1$.
-So we may assume that (ii) holds, and moreover, in view of Lemma \ref{l:degree3lemma}(ii), that $e$ lies on a nonplanar nonfacial 3-cycle.
-To complete the proof we observe that this is not possible when $e$ is incident to a vertex on the hole which is not a vertex of the critical $m$-cycle. \end{proof}
+If the contraction $G/e$ is in $\fP_1$ then it follows from the induction step assumption that $G$ is constructible from $G_1$ by planar vertex splitting moves.
+So, by Lemma \ref{l:obstacle1} we may assume (i), that $e$ lies on a critical embedded $6$-cycle, $c_e$ say, or (ii), that $e$ lies on a nonfacial 3-cycle of $G$.
+In the former case we may substitute a subwalk of the critical embedded 6-cycle $c_b=\pi(\partial D_1)$ by a subwalk of $c_e$ of the same length which is interior to $\pi(\partial D_1)$ and has the same initial and final vertices and where these subwalks form the boundary of an embedded triangulated disc in $\pi(D_1\backslash D)$.
+The resulting critical embedded 6-cycle $c'$ lies strictly inside $c_b$.
+If $G_1'\in \fP_1$ is its associated surface graph then we have $|V(G)|-|V(G_1')|<N$ and $|V(G_1')|-|V(G_1)|<N$, and it follows from the induction step that the lemma holds for $G$ and $G_1$.

+We may assume then that (ii) holds.
+Since $e$ is an $FF$ edge in $\pi(A)$ it follows that any nonfacial 3-cycle containing $e$ is embedded planar 3-cycle in $G$ of the form $\pi(\partial B)$ for an embedded disc $\pi(B)$ with $B$ contained in $A$.
+By Lemma \ref{l:planar3cycle} there is a contractible edge $f$ with $G/f$ in $\fP_1$ and so the induction step follows in this case also. \end{proof}

+The previous lemma shows that $G_{b,1}$ is the unique irreducible surface graph in $\fP_1$.
+It is the surface graph given by the graph $K_3$ together with an empty facial structure.
+For the surface graphs $G$ in $\fP_2, \fP_3$ the reduction arguments are more involved since, the embedded disc associated with a critical $s$-walk, for $s=5$ or $6$ can contain more than one boundary walk of $G$.
+However, the next lemma implies that $G$ is not irreducible if there is a critical walk that properly contains a critical walk of the same length, and we use this corollary frequently.